mmvergara/solidifying-javascript-foundations/src/content/blog/prototypal-inheritance.md

 ---

-Prototypal inheritance is a core concept in JavaScript that helps you write efficient and maintainable code.
-By sharing methods via the prototype chain (or using `class`), you avoid duplication and keep your code clean.
-Whether you use constructor functions, `Object.create`, or `class`, the goal is the same: **share behavior, not memory**.
+At first i didn't care but i think that Prototypal inheritance is something a Javascript developer should understand, it's a foundational concept that underpins many advanced JavaScript patterns.